Skip to Main Content

 Professional Development

 The YBPA aims to expand upon the great career development programming currently offered at Yale and specifically by the Yale Postdoctoral Association, to offer additional training on topics relevant to its members.
-Additionally, YBPA aims to create opportunities for networking, not only in the broad sense, but also with faculty and industry professionals who are also from underrepresented backgrounds and can speak to aspects of their career experiences that may be unique.
+Additionally, YBPA aims to create opportunities for networking, not only in the broad sense, but also with faculty and industry professionals who are from similar backgrounds and life experiences and can speak to aspects of their career experiences that may be unique.

 Community Building